 - Analytical Lab: Open for business.

-- Staple/Carding Lab: Will reopen July 1 for limited trials.
+- Staple/Carding Lab: Open for business.

-- Fiber Science Lab: Will reopen July 1 for limited trials.
+- Fiber Science Lab: Open for business.

 Labs and full service will resume fully when possible.
 We look forward to continuing to serve your needs.